halcyonseeker/leibowitz/README.md

 ### Core

-- [ ] Fix predicate/predicand bug where tags are being automatically
-      applied where they shouldn't be.
-This *might* be a usage error in web, which itself would indicate that my API is probably too unintuitive and in need of revision.
+- [X] ~~Fix predicate/predicand bug where tags are being automatically applied where they shouldn't be.
+This *might* be a usage error in web, which itself would indicate that my API is probably too unintuitive and in need of revision.~~  I haven't encountered this since so I'm almost certain I miss-used the core's API.
 - [ ] Improve full text search to index different fields (path, title, body, tags, tag descriptions) separately so that the user may selectively search in them.